'Traumatised' arson victim: 'Leave us alone'

 She has described the frightening moment the man called her and warned her he would be burning her house down - a chilling threat he followed through with.

-Petera Rangatiro Mihaka appeared in the Wellington District Court this morning for sentencing after earlier pleading guilty to setting the Island Bay home on fire.
+Petera Rangatira Makatea Mihaka appeared in the Wellington District Court this morning for sentencing after earlier pleading guilty to setting the Island Bay home on fire.

 In court, the victim said her grandchildren, aged 4 and 7 at the time of the offending, were "traumatised", and so was she and her partner.